Skip to main content

 Community Definition and Identity

-The Coral Gables Community of Excellence (CGCOE) geographic area is defined by the City of Coral Gables, Florida political boundaries.
-Located in the southwest of Miami-Dade County, Florida, the City of Coral Gables includes 12.9 square miles and has a population of approximately 50,000 residents in 2021.
+Coral Gables Community of Excellence (CGCOE) geographic area is defined by the City of Coral Gables, Florida, political boundaries (Figure P.1-1).
+Located in the heart of Miami and the southwest of Miami-Dade County, Florida.
+The City of Coral Gables includes 12.9 square miles and has a population of approximately 50,000 residents in 2022.

 Coral Gables is a mature, fully developed residential and business community with current efforts focusing on re-development.
-Our population and economic growth are like surrounding cities, but less than the greater, unincorporated areas of Miami-Dade County.
-Our CGCOE leadership team is currently updating our population and business growth projection estimates, including appropriate comparison communities within Miami-Dade County, Florida, and the United States.
+Our population growth is minimal like surrounding mature cities within Miami-Dade County, but less than the greater, unincorporated areas of Miami-Dade County.

 Coral Gables’ founder, George E. Merrick imagined the community identify as both a “City Beautify” and a “Garden City,” with tree-lined avenues, monumental building, civic landmarks, winding roadways, green spaces, ornate plazas, fountains, and enhanced with Mediterranean Revival architecture style.